 - Works great under the cabinet with its standalone design

 - More advanced install then cheaper units

-- Hang on is still pretty large for even at the 15 watt models
+- Hang on is still pretty large even for the 15 watt UV sterilizer models

 Best For: Canister filter powered aquariums